Why Communication Matters

 Communication Channels Compared: Choosing the Right Medium

-Instant MessageQuick questions, informal updatesFast, low-friction, conversationalInterrupts focus, hard to search, no nuance
+Instant messageQuick questions, casual updatesFast, low-friction, conversationalInterrupts focus, hard to find later, no nuance

-Written DocumentProposals, reports, policiesThorough, referenceable, structuredTime-intensive, no immediate feedback
+Written documentProposals, reports, policyThorough, referenceable, structuredSlow to produce, no immediate reaction

 The 7-Step Communication Skills Development Framework